 According to CB Insights, 42% of 100 startups that failed didn’t reach their goal due to a lack of product-market fit.
 It means that the startup was released to the public without proper research on the market.

 So you need to identify the feasibility of your idea first.
 And the development of a functional product is the second step.
 Thus, single out the riskiest assumptions of your idea and test them.
 Do you know what we’re talking about?
-We mean the RAT approach that should be started before you build an MVP.
+We mean the riskiest assumption test (RAT) approach that should be started before you build an MVP.
 Read a detailed article to learn how to turn an idea into an app that works.

 What Is RAT Acronym?